sdeadlocker/Interact-with-DB/README.md

 A. Database Setup:
 - If you already have a PostgreSQL database, skip this step.
 - If you don't have a PostgreSQL database:
-  - 1.Run the `db.py` script provided in the project repository.
-This script will create the necessary tables and add some initial rows to the database.
-You can modify this    script to customize the database setup according to your needs.
+  - Run the `db.py` script provided in the project repository when your database is running.
+  - This script will create the necessary tables and add some initial rows to the database.
+  - You can modify this script to customize the database setup according to your needs.
-  - 2. Alternatively, you can create the database manually using a PostgreSQL client like pgAdmin or any other app of your choice.
+  - Alternatively, you can create the database manually using a PostgreSQL client like pgAdmin or any other app of your choice.

 B. Usage:
 - To interact with the application and receive results based on specific queries: